- Words Notion Staff

 “Why have a life if you’re not going to do something crazy and make a difference in the world?”
 That’s the question Hope Tala asked herself when she turned down a masters degree at Cambridge to concentrate on her music.

-The west London singer, songwriter and multi-instrumentalist may have taken a leap of faith paid off, but it’s sure as hell paying off.
+The west London singer, songwriter and multi-instrumentalist may have taken a leap of faith, but it’s sure as hell paying off.

 Coupling entrancingly soft vocals with summery bossa nova beats, Hope Tala’s lifelong musical education has embedded this innate ability within her to craft beautiful melodies.
 Playing clarinet and guitar in school, one day in 2016 Hope uploaded her demo “Peace Freestyle” to Soundcloud.
 Instagram creative platform Art Hoe Collective shared the song, leading Illegal Civilization founder Mikey Alfred to stumble upon the track and spin it on Pharrell’s Apple Music Beats 1 radio show.
 This moment acted as the launchpad for Hope Tala’s dream to become a reality.